See book on Amazon.

 On financial statements and making an assessment

 Charlie treats financial reports and their underlying accounting with a “midwestern” dose of skepticism.
 At best, they are merely the beginning of a proper calculation of intrinsic valuation, not the end.
-The list of additional factors he examines is seemingly endless and includes such things as the current and perspectives regulatory climate, state of labor, supplier and customer relations, potential impact of changes in technology, competitive strengths and vulnerabilities, pricing power, scalability, environmental issues, and notably, the presence of hidden exposures (Charlie knows that there is no such thing as a riskless investment candidate, he’s searching for those few risks that are easily understandable).
+The list of additional factors he examines is seemingly endless and includes such things as the current and future regulatory climate, state of labor, supplier and customer relations, potential impact of changes in technology, competitive strengths and vulnerabilities, pricing power, scalability, environmental issues, and notably, the presence of hidden exposures (Charlie knows that there is no such thing as a riskless investment candidate, he’s searching for those few risks that are easily understandable).
 He records all financial statement figures to fit his own view of reality, including the actual free or “owners” cash being produced, inventory and other working capital assets, fixed assets, and such frequently overstated intangible assets as goodwill.

 He also completes an assessment of the true impact, current and future, of the cost of stock options, pension plans, and retiree medical benefits.
 He applies equal scrutiny to the liability side of the balance sheet.
 For example, under the right circumstances, he might view an obligation such as insurance float-premium income that may not be paid out in claims for many years more properly as an asset.